Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-game-of-happiness/_index.md

 **Want more?** You can also [generate your own material](#material) right on this website!

+**Don't want to print stuff?** You can also play the game digitally on a single smartphone.
+Go to [material](#material) on a device and check "Load Digital Game".

 {{% /section-centered %}}

 {{% section-centered heading="Material" anchor="material" html="true" %}}